Slekie/alx-backend/0x03-queuing_system_in_js/README.md

-This project is about building a queuing system in JavaScript
+This project is about building a queuing system in JavaScript.